NRG-GI012 Phase III Randomized Trial of IO-Based Systemic Treatment +/- Liver SBRT in Hepatocellular Cancer with Macrovascular Invasion (HELIO-RT)

 Phase 3 Double-Blinded Placebo vs Pembrolizumab in Hepatocellular Carcinoma

-Cancer Internal Medicine Heart and Vascular Electrophysiology Liver Cancer Adult Subjects Female Subjects Male Subjects
+Cancer Internal Medicine Electrophysiology Liver Cancer Adult Subjects Female Subjects Male Subjects

 This study will evaluate the safety and efficacy of pembrolizumab (MK-3475) versus placebo as adjuvant therapy in participants with hepatocellular carcinoma (HCC) and complete radiological response after surgical resection or local ablation.
 The primary hypotheses of this study are that adjuvant pembrolizumab is superior to placebo with respect to: 1) recurrence-free survival (RFS) as assessed by blinded independent central review (BICR); and 2) overall survival (OS).